aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/hyphenationoptions/consecutivehyphenlimit/_index.md

 ### Remarks

-If value of this property is set to 0, any number of consecutive lines can end with hyphens.The property does not have effect when saving to fixed page formats e.g. PDF.
+If value of this property is set to 0, any number of consecutive lines can end with hyphens.

+The property does not have effect when saving to fixed page formats e.g. PDF.

 ### Examples